-WooCommerce barcodes help you automate and optimize your business, from inventory management to stock taking.
-But which is the best for manufacturers to use?
+WooCommerce barcode inventory helps automate and optimize your business’s inventory management.
+But which plugin is the best for manufacturers?

 Business is booming — orders keep coming in, and your shop floor is buzzing with activity.
 But as your order count increases, so do the issues in your workflow.
 Items get lost, materials run out, orders get delayed, and keeping track of expiry dates becomes next to impossible.

 At this point, many manufacturers turn to third-party solutions to help them implement better tracking.
-For WooCommerce users, one of these solutions is order barcodes.
+For WooCommerce users, one of these solutions is barcode scanning.
 This article will walk you through how to use barcodes in WooCommerce and the best tools to implement them into your workflow.

-WooCommerce barcode plugins give you and your team the tools to scan and decode the information stored within barcodes.
-Whether placed on your items or equipment, barcodes make it easy to store and trace information all along your supply chain.
-A WooCommerce barcode system quickly adds a ton of benefits for you and your employees.
+WooCommerce or a WordPress barcode scanner plugin gives you and your team the tools to scan and decode the information stored within barcodes.
+Whether placed on your items or equipment, barcodes make it easy to store and trace information throughout your supply chain.
+A WooCommerce barcode inventory system quickly adds a ton of benefits for you and your employees.
 But still, the two most notable advantages are:

-But ultimately, having a WooCommerce barcode inventory system might be a legal requirement depending on your industry.
+But ultimately, having a barcode scanner for WooCommerce might be a legal requirement depending on your industry.
 Businesses in food production or those that handle perishable inventory need to follow strict regulations that may result in lawsuits or worse when violated.
 In either case, using barcodes in combination with the right tools can help you keep better track of batches to perform product recalls with ease.
-One of these tools is a WooCommerce barcode plugin.
+One of these tools is a WooCommerce barcode scanner plugin.

-Now you know all about the importance of barcodes, you might be wondering if barcodes are necessary for your particular business.
-The answer to this question depends on how and why you are turning to a WooCommerce barcode system.
+Now you know all about the importance of barcodes.
+You might be wondering if barcodes are necessary for your particular business.
+The answer to this question depends on how and why you turn to a WooCommerce barcode system.
 Do you want to:

-Once you know how you would use a WooCommerce barcode generator to help you run your business, it’s time to start shopping for a solution.
+Once you know how to use a barcode generator for WooCommerce to help you run your business, it’s time to start shopping for a solution.
 But first, here are a few simple but important tips to maximize the efficiency of your barcode system.

-Barcodes are fantastic for reducing the amount of time it takes to perform almost any action with your inventory.
-But, if you and your employees spend several minutes rotating items trying to locate them, then what’s the point?
+Barcodes are fantastic for reducing the time it takes to perform almost any action with your inventory.
+But if you and your employees spend several minutes rotating items trying to locate them, then what’s the point?

 Try to have a consistent process for labeling items and tools — like having all barcodes placed in a specific area on the surface of your products or materials.
 Or better yet, placing barcodes on the shelves where you keep items.

-If you use 1D or 2D barcodes, make sure your workflows and processes are supported within your industry and all your company departments.
+If you use 1D or 2D barcodes, ensure your workflows and processes are supported within your industry and all your company departments.
 Try to keep the data structure stored in your barcodes as similar as possible to avoid confusion when handling 100s or 1000s of items.

-Finally, once you’ve implemented a WooCommerce barcode plugin into your business, take time to make sure everyone that uses them is on board, trained, and working in harmony.
-If you have employees not using barcodes within your business, you will inevitably run into inconsistencies in your inventory reports, and valuable data will go missing.
+Finally, once you’ve implemented a WooCommerce barcode plugin into your business, ensure everyone using them is on board, trained, and working in harmony.
+If you have employees not using barcodes within your business, you will inevitably encounter inconsistencies in your inventory reports, and valuable data will go missing.

 In case you’re still on the fence about implementing a barcode system for your WooCommerce store, here are six benefits you can expect to see after taking the plunge.